 Hospital/Homebound instruction is not to be confused with "Home Instruction," which is included in the definition of special education located in the federal regulations (34 CFR §300.39(a)(i)) and is recognized as a placement option on the continuum of alternative placements for students with disabilities (34 CFR §300.115.)
-This option is restricted to students who, because of a severe medical condition or mobility impairment, are unable to leave home to attend school and for students with severe behavioral challenges.
+This option is restricted to students whose IEP team determines the home is the most appropriate setting for reasons not related to a medical concern.
+Home Instruction is also considered for students whose IEP determines that the student will not return to school for the current school year because of a severe medical condition or mobility impairment, are unable to leave home to attend school and for students with severe behavioral challenges.